 - Is your current staff a match for the type of assignments you currently get?

 - Do they represent the skills and expertise needed to handle future strategic projects?

 In order to recruit the right talent, you must:

 Offer competitive compensation.
 High-quality creative talent is the key for the growth and longevity of an in-house department.
 You will need to secure budgets that will allow for competitive wages when you are competing for resources with agencies and design studios.
-Refer to the annual AIGA Survey of Design Salaries for up-to-date compensation information for your region.

 Use your professional network.
 Networking through industry and professional organizations you belong to is a good way to locate good talent.
 Word-of-mouth is one way to attract high-quality talent.
 In addition, many creative leaders rely on creative staffing agencies to source talent.